ntsum/webtesting-iii-challenge/README.md

 - the closed toggle button is disabled if the gate is closed
 - the locked toggle button is disabled if the gate is open

-## Stretch Problem

-This section is **optional** and not counted towards MVP.
-Start working on it after you're done with the main assignment.

-- add `Redux` and [read this example in the docs](https://testing-library.com/docs/example-react-redux) to learn how to write tests for it.